join-monster/join-monster/README.md

 ![schema-complex](img/schema-complex.png)

 Imagine doing all those joins up front.
-This is especially wasteful when client only want a couple of those resources.
+This is especially wasteful when client only wants a couple of those resources.
 We now have the inverse problem: **getting too much data.** Furthermore, we've reduced the maintainability of our code.
 Changes to the schema will require changes to the SQL query that fetches all the data.
 Often times there is the extra burden of converting the database result into the Object shape, since many database drivers simply return a flat, tabular structure.

-## How it works
+## How It Works

 Join Monster fetches only the data you need - *nothing more, nothing less*, just like to original philosophy of GraphQL.
 It reads the parsed GraphQL query, looks at your schema definition, and generates the SQL automatically that will fetch no more than what is required to fulfill the request.